adrianmoye/ket/README.md

 =========================

 It's a simple tool to watch a K8s cluster state and render go-templates against it.
-The templates and be used to manipulate whatever you wish.
+The templates can be used to manipulate whatever you wish.

 **WARNING** Don't use this!
 It's my first go project, and I haven't done any typed language programming in a **LONG** time, so I thought